Twitter

 Post-Soviet satellite communications

-From mid-1960s and until the collapse of the USSR in 1991, the NPO PM development center in a Siberian town of Zheleznogorsk, had remained a sole provider of communications spacecraft for the nation.
-However, space funding crunch of the post-Soviet period, bred the competition from other Russian space enterprises who saw potentially lucrative market in the field of satellite communications.
-During the 1990s, NPO PM struggled to modernize an obsolete and underpowered fleet of Russian comsats.
+From the mid-1960s and until the collapse of the USSR in 1991, the NPO PM development center in Siberian town of Zheleznogorsk, had remained a sole provider of communications spacecraft for the nation.
+However, the space funding crunch of the post-Soviet period bred competition from other Russian space enterprises who saw potentially lucrative market in the field of satellite communications to complement lagging federal funding.
+In 1992, the company ended the production of the Soviet era Gorizont satellites, but it struggled to replace an obsolete and underpowered fleet of satellites already in orbit.

-The company's first communications satellite, Gals No. 11, developed exclusively for civilian use and commissioned by a non-military organizationwas launched in 1994.
+The company's first post-Soviet communications satellite, Gals No. 11, developed exclusively for civilian use and commissioned by a non-military organization, was launched in 1994.
 The spacecraft was designed to broadcast TV signals in international frequencies.
-NPO PM built an automated checkout facility for testing the spacecraft at the assembly plant and the launch site.
-The control of the satellite was conducted from NPO PM's own ground station in Zheleznogorsk.
-With a life span of five years, the first satellite functioned for 7.5 years and the second and last Gals No. 12 launched on Nov.
+NPO PM built an automated checkout facility for testing of the Gals series at its assembly plant and at the launch site.
+For the first time, the control of the satellite was conducted from NPO PM's own ground station in Zheleznogorsk.
+With a life span of five years, the first Gals functioned for 7.5 years and the second and last Gals No. 12 launched on Nov.
 17, 1995, survived for 8.5 years.
-A base platform of the Gals spacecraft became a precursor for the Ekspress series.
-In the meantime, many orbital positions the country reserved for its birds remained empty and were under threat of expiration under the international law.
+A base platform of the Gals spacecraft became a precursor for the Ekspress series, first of which was launched on Oct.
+13, 1994.
+In the meantime, many orbital positions the country reserved for its communications birds remained empty and were under threat of expiration under the international law.

 Yamal project